Designing A Home Gym? Architect Dion Seminara’s Top Tips! [Updated November 2023]Lifestyle, New Homes, Renovations, Tips and Advice

 There are a few things here that can really improve the experience and functionality of any home gym.

 As I mentioned earlier, fans are another important consideration.
-Wall or ceiling mounted fans are a comfort item that I would definitely recommend because although having air-conditioning can keep the room cool, many people like to have fans blowing air on them while they workout, as the air dries the perspiration which in turn has a cooling effect.
+Wall or ceiling mounted fans are a comfort item that I would definitely recommend because although having air-conditioning can keep the room cool – many people like to have fans blowing air on them while they workout.
+The benefit of this is that the air dries the perspiration, which in turn has a cooling effect.

 Of course, regardless of how much you love working out, there are times when training can become a bore.
-And it’s during those times that distractions like televisions and/or music can be useful.
+It’s during those times that distractions like televisions and/or music can be useful.
 Time can pass quickly when you’re watching your favourite TV show or DVD.
-Likewise, the right soundtrack can get the adrenaline pumping and help motivate you through a hard set.
-Mounting a television or two in your home gym is a great idea and whilst you can use an iPod or similar for music, I would at least recommend installing a sound system to give you the flexibility to train with your earplugs out.
+Likewise, the right soundtrack can get the adrenaline pumping, and help motivate you through a hard set.
+Mounting a television or two in your home gym is a great idea and whilst you can use an iPod or similar for music – I would at least recommend installing a sound system to give you the flexibility to train with your earplugs out.

-So if you’re serious about creating the perfect home gym for your needs, contact us at dion seminara architecture (07 38999450) and let us help you create the perfect space for your workout needs.
+If you’re serious about creating the perfect home gym for your needs, contact us at dion seminara architecture (07 38999450) and let us help you create the perfect place for all your workouts!